onelogin/thisdata-ruby/README.md

 end
 ```

 Our documentation can be read at http://help.thisdata.com.
+Our API will return
+error messages you can inspect if the payload is missing required attributes.

-Reach out to developers@thisdata.com if you need any help.
+Reach out to developers@thisdata.com if you need any help, or open an issue!

 ## Development